ReldSec/FindCrap/README.md

+diff +
-La herramienta fue creada para el descubrimiento de directorios sensibles en aplicaciones web así como la localización de paneles de administración
+La herramienta fue creada para el descubrimiento de directorios sensibles en aplicaciones web así

+como la localización de paneles de administración

 ==========================================================================
 It is cross-platform so it can run on Windows, Android and of course, Linux
 ==========================================================================